jschwarzwalder/aws-sdk-php/docs/service/dynamodb-session-handler.rst

 Best Practices
 --------------

 #.
-Create your sessions table in a region that is geographically closest to or in the same region as your application
+Create your sessions table in an AWS Region that is geographically closest to or in the same Region as your application
    servers.
-This will ensure the lowest latency between your application and DynamoDB database.
+This ensures the lowest latency between your application and |DDB| database.
 #.
-Choose the provisioned throughput capacity of your sessions table carefully, taking into account the expected traffic
+Choose the provisioned throughput capacity of your sessions table carefully.
+Take into account the expected traffic
    to your application and the expected size of your sessions.
 #.
-Monitor your consumed throughput through the AWS Management Console or with Amazon CloudWatch and adjust your
+Monitor your consumed throughput through the AWS Management Console or with |CWlong|, and adjust your
    throughput settings as needed to meet the demands of your application.
 #.
 Keep the size of your sessions small (ideally less than 1 KB).
-Small sessions will perform better and require less
+Small sessions perform better and require less
    provisioned throughput capacity.
 #.
 Do not use session locking unless your application requires it.
 #.
 Instead of using PHP's built-in session garbage collection triggers, schedule your garbage collection via a cron job,